 - The average score from the three reviews is used.

 - The proposals are rank ordered by score to identify the successful applicants.

-- The top proposals by rank are verified (blinded to name and institution) by the Research Committee Chair and the two members assigned to “award roles” to ensure that they are appropriately categorized.
+- The top proposals by rank are further reviewed by the Research Committee Chair and the two members assigned to “award roles” to ensure that they are appropriately categorized.